nidhig-dev/SBA_316_DOM/README.md

 * Text box will let user add an item to the active list of groceries with a click of submit button.
 * Delete button will delete the item from active list and add it to crossed off list with a strike through.

-- <span style="color:red;">Clicking on the crossed off item will delete the item from the crossed off list and put it back in the active list.</span>
+- **Clicking on the crossed off item will delete the item from the crossed off list and put it back in the active list.**

 ## Validation
 - Check if text box is null or empty string